ligolang/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 <!--ReasonLIGO-->

-As expected in the pure subset of a functional language, ReasonLIGO only features constant values: once they are declared, the value cannot be changed (or "mutated").
+As expected in the pure subset of a functional language, ReasonLIGO only features *constant values*: once they are declared, the value cannot be changed (or "mutated").

-> 💡 Do not worry if you do not understand the function syntax yet.
-We
-> will get to it in upcoming sections of this documentation.

 ```reasonligo group=c
 let add = ((a, b): (int, int)): int => {